canzarlab/hali/README.md

 ## Installing Hali ##

-All dependencies are bundled with hali.
-However, if you wish to use the convert tool you need to additionaly install boost graph library.
-To build hali, simply run
+All dependencies are bundled with Hali. <!--However, if you wish to use the convert tool you need to additionaly install boost graph library.-->
+To build Hali, simply run

 ```
 make